Simulations Stock Alpha and Beta Analysis

 Please note that although Simulations Plus alpha is a measure of relative return and represented here as a single number, it indicates the percentage above or below your selected benchmark (i.e., NYSE Composite index.)
-So in this particular case, Simulations Plus did 0.29 better than the index.
+So in this particular case, Simulations Plus did 0.37 worse than the index.
 Remember, a high alpha is always good.
 Beta, on the other hand, measures the volatility (or risk) of an investment.
 It is an indication of Simulations Plus stock's relative risk over its benchmark.
-Simulations Plus has a beta of 1.24 .
-Let's try to break down what Simulations's beta means in this case.
+Simulations Plus has a beta of 2.22 .
 As the market goes up, the company is expected to outperform it.
 However, if the market returns are negative, Simulations Plus will likely underperform.
+As of 03/28/2024, Price Book Value Ratio is likely to grow to 9.74.
+Also, Enterprise Value Multiple is likely to grow to 115.81.

 Alpha is a measure of relative performance on a risk-adjusted basis, while beta measures volatility against the benchmark.
 The goal is to know if an investor is being compensated for the volatility risk taken.
 The return on investment might be better than its reference but still not compensate for the assumption of the risk.